sunnyygautam/devops-cicd-production/README.md

 A. Install the Kubernetes Agent for GitLab.
 Please ensure you are able to access the AWS EKS cluster:

-aws eks update-kubeconfig --region <aws-region> --name <cluster-name>
+aws eks update-kubeconfig --region us-east-1 --name demo-eks

 _kubectl get nodes_